GDPR is Here

-When you launch your own private communications network on Wickr Pro, you are in full control of any and all valuable information.
-Wickr never has access to your communications, serving de facto as a secure black box for your business content.
-Your conversations and files do not touch Wickr servers unencrypted and aren't stored server-side.
-When audited for compliance, your secure collaboration service should fall out of the audit scope, making the process easier for your organization.
+With Wickr, you are in full control of all valuable information shared through the service.
+End-to-end encryption applied to any data streams including messages, files, and calls, guarantees that Wickr never has access to your information, serving de facto as a secure black box for your business content.
+Your conversations and files do not touch Wickr servers unencrypted and aren’t stored server-side.
+Finally, user verification is built into the platform to enable your teams to validate that they only share information with vetted trusted parties inside or outside your company.

-Wickr’s multilayered end-to-end encryption ensures the highest possible level of protection for all business communications that contain personal data (PHI/PII), rendering it inaccessible to anyone beyond authorized parties.
-This enables your company to invoke an exception to notifying users of a breach of such encrypted information.
-With Wickr, privacy is not just a promise, it is mathematically ensured.
+Wickr’s multilayered end-to-end encryption provides the highest level of protection for your business communications, rendering it inaccessible to anyone beyond authorized parties.
+Using Wickr for internal and external communications or as a secure and ephemeral transport layer for data transmission enables your organization to invoke an exception to notifying users of a breach of encrypted information shared on the platform.

 What is GDPR?